Tested with a Raspberry Pi 5 and OS Bookworm January 2025.

 Installing Syncthing on macOS

 Jump to the Download Page of Syncthing, click on “syncthing-macos” version under “Integrations” and download the “Syncthing-xxx.dmg” file.
-Double-click file and move the app to the Applications folder – as you would with any other software.
+Double-click the file and move the app to the Applications folder – as you would with any other software.

 At the top, you can start, pause, and stop the sync process.
 “Open” will launch a browser window for further settings.
 “Folders” will show you which folders are being synched.
 The rest is self-explanatory.